chiragmthakkar/IoT_PowerBI/README.md

 ## Dashboard:

 The multi-page dashboard represents the sales of products for a given segment.
-It also provides the user with the ability to compare variety of data - country, date range, segment, month
+It also provides the user with the ability to compare variety of data - country, date range, segment, month, etc. Following are the screenshots from the dashboard:

-## Screenshots:
+**Screenshots:**

 **Sales visualization-1**
 ![alt text](https://github.com/chiragmthakkar/IoT_PowerBI/blob/main/Screenshots/5.png)